ppodgorsek/docker-robot-framework/README.md

 This project is meant to allow your tests to run anywhere.
 Sometimes that can be in a different timezone than your local or the location under test.
 To help with that this library includes the [DateTimeTZ Library](https://testautomation.github.io/DateTimeTZ/doc/DateTimeTZ.html)

-To set the timezone used inside the docker image, you can set env variable TZ
+To set the timezone used inside the Docker image, you can set the `TZ` environment variable:

     docker run \
         -e TZ=America/New_York \